Try/Catch

 The throw Statement

-Exceptions can be thrown intentionally by the throw statement.
-This can be a custom exception consisting of a String, Number, Boolean or Object which will be caught by the next outer catch block.
+The throw statement can be used to throw user-defined exceptions.
+The custom exception can be any JavaScript type, including String, Number, Boolean or Object, which will be caught by the next outer catch block.

 This can be useful for things like validating input: